Scams through online lotteries

 So since the lotto scammer does not have those expenses, he can easily offer tickets at a discount price.
 Of course, in order to keep his customers coming back, he’d pay out all the winners from his revenues.

 Wait a minute – all the winners?
 What if someone wins a big amount of money, maybe even a multi-million jackpot?
 Of course, the scammer would go bankrupt if he paid that out.
 But since he only has a couple of thousand customers, the chances of one of “his” tickets winning an amount that would break his bank are slim to none.
 He’d still make a ton of money, and probably pay no taxes – so this lottery scam would be quite lucrative, even long term.

 How can you tell that an online lottery is legit?

 In order to be sure whether it is a legitimate online lotto service, they would have to give you physical proof that a lottery ticket has actually been purchased for you, with the original lottery itself.
 That way, you would have a claim against the lottery commission, and not just against the company that you bought the ticket from.

-And this is the difference between RedFoxLotto and the many online lottery scammers out there.
-RedFoxLotto buys a real lottery ticket for you, and the ticket will have your name on it.
-The purchase will be made by one of their agents, and they have agents in every country and state of the 20+ international lotteries they are offering online tickets for.
+And this is the difference between our ticket service and the many online lottery scammers out there.
+We do buy a real lottery ticket for you.
+The purchase will be made by one of our agents, and we have agents in every country and state of the 20+ international lotteries we are offering online tickets for.

-Then they scan it and email it to you, and if you win, you can claim your winnings from the lottery company.
-RedFoxLotto will even help you process your claim.
-Their customers have won Millions over the years and they have helped all their winners to their money, without charging any fees for it.
+Then we scan it and email it to you, and if you win, you can claim your winnings from the lottery company.
+We will even help you process your claim.
+Our customers have won Millions over the years and we have helped all their winners to their money, without charging any fees for it.

-So, don't fall for online lottery scams - use the reliable and legitimate online lotto ticket service of RedFoxLotto.
-Click here to visit their website, or check the column on the right to find out which are the currently largest lotto jackpots!
+So, don’t fall for online lottery scams – use our reliable and legitimate online lotto ticket service for the world’s largest jackpots.